A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 In most areas of the United States, private Medicare Advantage plans are available as an alternative to Original Medicare.

-Medicare Advantage plan availability in 2023 in Nevada ranges from two plans in several rural counties, to 46 plans in Clark County.
+Medicare Advantage plan availability in 2025 in Nevada ranges from zero plans in several rural counties, to 38 plans in Clark County.2

 People who enroll in Original Medicare get their coverage directly from the federal government, and have access to a nationwide network of providers.
 But Original Medicare enrollees need supplemental coverage (from an employer-sponsored plan, Medicaid, or privately purchased Medigap plans) for things like prescription drugs and out-of-pocket costs.